kcajj/advanced_programming_project_Genomics_2022/README.md

 you can find the documentation [here](MarkdownFiles/Documentation.md)

-we could add metaprogramming instructions: we allow users to download our class modules on their machine and then they can add operations to our class to make it suitable to their needs. this can be done with the "types" module of python. to make it available on pip, we have to upload the package on python package index (PyPI)
+we could make our modules available for download on pip, in this way users can use our code on other datasets. to do so we have to upload our packages on python package index(PyPI)

-però le operazioni che possono aggiungere devono essere senza input... ne vale la pena?

-idea di merda, skip